MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/set-up-entity-workstream.md

 5. Select **Save** to save the workstream.

 > [!Note]
 > When you enable an entity for routing, the Omnichannel Administrator app creates a default workstream for each entity.
 If you are create a new workstream or update the default workstream according to your business scenario, you need to update these workstream in **Entity Records distribution Flow**.
+To learn more, see [Update entity records work distribution flow](multiple-ws-entity-record-routing.md#update-entity-records-work-distribution-flow).

 ## Upgrade path for preview users

 If you are already using the Entity Records feature and after upgrade from preview release to the latest version, the **Entity** field in the **Work Stream** page will be empty.

-First, you need to create a new Entity Record and remove the automatically created default work stream in the Entity Record.
-Go to the already existing workstream and update the **Entity** field.

 Follow the steps to update the **Entity** field.